laurencedawson/activetextview/readme.md

 # ActiveTextView

-ActiveTextView is a view designed to add additional options for links within TextViews.
+ActiveTextView is a view designed to add additional options for links within a TextView.

 ## Usage